hl6x/wealthmap-legal/index.md

-# Privacy Policy for Capital Forecast
+th# Privacy Policy for WealthMap
 **Last Updated: May 2026**

 Capital Forecast is committed to protecting your privacy.
 This policy explains how we handle data.

 ### 1. 100% Offline Operation
 Your data stays on your device.
-Capital Forecast does not collect, store, or share any personal financial information.
+WealthMap does not collect, store, or share any personal financial information.
 * We do not collect, store, or transmit any of your personal data or content to external servers.
 * All capital forecast you create renain strictly on your device.